MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization.md

 > [!NOTE]
 > - The Unattended RPA capacity (legacy) and the Process capacity have been combined in a single pool.
 They can seamlessly be utilized by machines (and in Q2 2024 by cloud flow)
-> - The Process capacity allocated to cloud flow is not yet incorporated in the capacity utilization page, it will be in Q2 2024
+> - The Process capacity allocation to cloud flow is not yet incorporated in the capacity utilization page, it will be in Q2 2024
 > - Although the Per Flow Plan is a capacity that can be allocated to a cloud flow, it is not incorporated into the capacity utilization page.
 It is indeed being phased out in favor of the Process capacity.

 <br/>